InversionSpaces/KEEP/proposals/refinement-classes.md

 # Alternative Design

+## Representation

-Described design introduces a new type different from the underlying type (compiler could optimize inline value classes to the underlying type in runtime, but it is not guaranteed).
+The proposed design introduces a new type different from the underlying type (compiler could optimize inline value classes to the underlying type in runtime, but it is not guaranteed).
 A different approach was discussed where a refinement type is a subtype of the underlying type and has the same runtime representation.
 Then some new syntax for defining a refinement type has to be introduced.
 For example: